Middle East College

-Middle East College (MEC) is a college based in Muscat, Oman.
+Middle East College (MEC) is a private college based in Muscat, Oman.
 It is one of the leading higher education institution in the Sultanate of Oman, with over 5,100 students.
 MEC is affiliated to Coventry University, UK.
 It is located in the Knowledge Oasis Muscat.

 Middle East College has undergraduate and postgraduate programmes in the disciplines of engineering, business, and technology.
 MEC has partnerships with Microsoft IT Academy (ITA), Oracle Academy Initiative Program, Cisco Networking Academy Program, EC-Council Scholarship, SAP, Linux Professional Institute and Information Technology Authority, Oman.

 History

 The Middle East College was founded in 2002 by Dr. Abdullah Saif Ahmed Al Sabahy, and Mr. Lefeer Muhamed, in association with Sultan's Special Forces Pension Fund (SSFPF).

 Academic aspects

 MEC is primarily a teaching college and not research led.

 MEC has the following academic programmes: